quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # Load Balancer Test Vectors {#test-vectors}

-Because any connection ID encoding in this specification includes many bits for server use without affecting extraction of the connection ID, there are many possible connection IDs for any given set of parameters.
+Because any connection ID encoding in this specification includes many bits for server use without affecting extraction of the server ID, there are many possible connection IDs for any given set of parameters.
 However, every connection ID should result in a unique server ID.
 The following connection IDs can be used to verify that a load balancer implementation extracts the correct server ID.